ceccoemi/yasa/report/report.md

 After trained, the model is able to classify a text file using the following command:

-    docker run \
+    $ Docker run \
         --mount type=bind,source=<path-to-yasa.db>,target=/yasa.db \
         --mount type=bind,source=<path-to-file-to-classify>,target=/<file-to-classify>,readonly \
         --rm --tty yasa classify -f <file-to-classify>

-The `yasa.db` file must exists, moreover files and directories used must be bound to the container.
-This can be achieved with docker volumes or docker bind mounts.
+The `yasa.db` file must exists (you can create it with `$ touch yasa.db`), moreover files and directories used must be bound to the container, which can be achieved with Docker volumes or Docker bind mounts.
+The training phase will update this file `yasa.db`, which can be stored and used later for the classification phase or for another training.

-For example in order to train the underneath model with all the text files in the directories `"$PWD"/example/pos` and `"$PWD"/example/neg`, you can use the following command:
+For example in order to train the underneath model with all the text files in the directories `example/pos` and `example/neg`, you can use the following command (it can take about 5 minutes):

-    docker run \
+    $ Docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \
+        --mount type=bind,source="$PWD"/example/pos,target=/pos,readonly \
-        --mount type=bind,source="$PWD"/example,target=/example,readonly \
+        --mount type=bind,source="$PWD"/example/neg,target=/neg,readonly \
-        --rm --tty yasa train -n example/neg -p example/pos
+        --rm --tty yasa train -p pos -n neg

-If you want to classify e.g. the `"$PWD"/example/neg.txt` file with the model trained just before, you can use the following command:
+If you want to classify e.g. the `example/neg.txt` file with the model trained just before, you can use the following command:

-    docker run \
+    $ Docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \
-        --mount type=bind,source="$PWD"/example,target=/example,readonly \
+        --mount type=bind,source="$PWD"/example/neg.txt,target=/neg.txt,readonly \
-        --rm --tty yasa classify -f example/neg.txt
+        --rm --tty yasa classify -f neg.txt

 ## Applied techniques and frameworks

-The software is implemented in C++ and in order to make it reproducible and portable we use docker.
+The software is implemented in C++ and in order to make it reproducible and portable we use Docker.
 To store all the information that the underneath model needs, we use SQLite that is a database management system (DBMS) based on a relational model.

 - **Test ->** [Google Test](https://github.com/google/googletest)
 - **Mock ->** [Google Mock](https://github.com/google/googletest/tree/master/googlemock)